tindyc/crypto_course/README.md

 <li><a href="https://en.wikipedia.org/wiki/Python_(programming_language)">Python</a> - Programming language used to drive core site functionality including user login and push/retrieving database information.</li>
 <li><a href="https://github.com/django/django">Django</a> - Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.</li>
 <li><a href="https://www.sqlite.org/index.html">SQLite</a> - SQLite is a C library that provides a lightweight disk-based database that doesn't require a separate server process and allows accessing the database using a nonstandard variant of the SQL query language.</li>
+<li><a href="https://www.postgresql.org/">Postgres</a> - PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.</li>
 </ul>

 ### Libraries